SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 ## Verify your integration

-To verify that your integration works you can sign up to SEQR servers and run validation tests. [contact](/contact) Seamless for login credentials.
+Verify that your integration works and run validation tests towards SEQR servers.
+[Contact](/contact) Seamless for more information.

 ## Go live!

-To go live with your integration, [contact](/contact) Seamless to get [certified](/merchant/reference/certification.html) and receive the credentials to your POS/cash register.
+To go live with your integration, [contact](/contact) Seamless to get [certified](/merchant/reference/certification.html).